Examples and definitions of integrated marketing today. Find out why integrated omnichannel marketing is essential to

 That's the essential essence of integrated marketing - that by coordinating messages across channels the results from increasing brand awareness, familiarity, favourability and purchase intent are far higher than when taking a less integrated approach that fails to coordinate.

 With the introduction of a whole host of new digital marketing channels over the past decade, the integration of marketing channels has never been more difficult or more important.
-Heading into 2021, there is plenty for you to review, and we have the resources to support you.
+Check out the 18 most important digital marketing techniques to make sure you're not missing any opportunities.